-Life on campus
+Life on Campus

-Each year, UCN rolls out the red carpet for our new students with a great start-of-term programme for our Danish and international students.
-It is hosted by a large team of student ambassadors and student tutors from the various academic programmes who know and understand what it is like to start as a new student.
+Each year, we welcome around 3,000 new students; Some 400 of those are international, so you will not be starting the journey on your own.
+UCN rolls out the red carpet for our new students with a great start-of-term programme for our Danish and international students.
+It is hosted by a large team of student ambassadors and student tutors from the various academic programmes who know and understand what it is like to be a freshman.

 A thriving social life